 The 6 Best Areas to Stay in Lake Tahoe

 There are many fantastic areas to stay in Lake Tahoe.
 To simplify things, let’s divide Lake Tahoe into its north, south, east, and west shores.
-Its east and west shore belong to different states, with the California/Nevada border splitting the lake in half.
-Its north and south shores have a soft border down the middle.
+Its east and west shores belong to different states, with the California/Nevada border splitting the lake in half.
+It’s north and south shores have a soft border down the middle.

 On the north shore, Incline Village and Kings Beach are the most popular places to stay.

 - Tahoe City is the best place to stay on the west shore if you want a town atmosphere.

 - Incline Village is perfect for outdoor lovers and families on a road trip.